Business capabilities are a concept, a part of the business architecture that is becoming more and more popular.

 Dragon1 defines capability in relation to ability and disability.

-For reasons of simplicity a business capability can be viewed as what an organization can perform and leave out the notion of ability and disability.
-This is because today hardly anything can be done alone.
+For reasons of simplicity, a business capability can be viewed as what an organization can perform and leave out the notion of ability and disability.
+This is because, today, hardly anything can be done alone.

 Dragon1 as a method defines ability, capability, and disability in the following way:

-• A business capability is the performance of a business function of an organization that can deliver because of acquired skills plus capacity (or available resources).
+- A business capability is the performance of a business function of an organization that can deliver because of acquired skills plus capacity (or available resources).
 This is often only with the help or support of other organizations, systems, or changes.
 For instance, face-to-face products are sold globally.
 Many business functions cannot be labeled capabilities because they do not express capacity.

 Let's look at online payment services.
 Currently, many banks do not provide online payment services at all because they don't have the skills, so it is a disability.
 But maybe, concerning their future strategy, this is an unwanted situation.

-When in the end the bank acquires the startup, gains knowledge on online payment services, does it completely on its own and it has become a commodity (everyone has it and can do it), online payment services have become a business ability.
+When, in the end, the bank acquires the startup, gains knowledge on online payment services, does it completely on its own, and it has become a commodity (everyone has it and can do it), online payment services have become a business ability.

 Business Functions, Business Processes and Business Concepts

-Business Functions are the most generic concepts in an organization describing what an organization does or can do (task-wise).
+Business Functions are the most generic concepts describing what an organization does or can do (task-wise).
 Business Functions group activities that share common goals.
 Examples of business functions are Sales, Service Delivery, and Finance.
 They are grouping sales activities, service delivery activities, and financial activities.
 Business functions have no start or stop event.

 Business concepts are an abstraction of implementation, an approach, and an idea of (parts of) doing business.
 All business capabilities are business concepts in the context of an organization.
 However, not all business concepts are business capabilities.
 Some business concepts contain a lot of technology, are too detailed to be regarded as business capability, or do not have direct business value or customer link.